 On Saturday, March 10, 2018, the Democratic National Committee adopted a resolution supporting bipartisan efforts to repeal the 2001 Authorization for Use of Military Force (AUMF) and calling on Congress to debate and vote on war.

-The resolution was submitted by FCNL’s Legislative Director for Human Rights and Civil Liberties Yasmine Taeb, Congressman Keith Ellison (MN), Congresswoman Grace Meng (NY), Congresswoman Barbara Lee (CA), and several other members of the DNC for consideration during its March 2018 meeting.
+The resolution was submitted by FCNL’s Legislative Director for Human Rights and Civil Liberties Yasmine Taeb (Yasmine also serves as a DNC Committeewoman), Congressman Keith Ellison (MN), Congresswoman Grace Meng (NY), Congresswoman Barbara Lee (CA), and several other members of the DNC for consideration during its March 2018 meeting.
 Adopting this resolution signifies that the Democratic Party will encourage Democratic Members in Congress to reassert their constitutional authority by supporting efforts to repeal the 2001 AUMF and to hold a debate and vote on war.

 Yasmine Taeb made the following statement: